krei-systems/krei-systems.github.io/content/vide.md

           </div>
           <div class="resource-content">
             <h3 class="resource-title">Healthcare</h3>
-            <p class="resource-description"><i>Krei Vide</i> has the potential to transform how healthcare is delivered, it can support improvements in care outcomes, patient experience and access to healthcare services.
+            <p class="resource-description">Krei Vide has the potential to transform how healthcare is delivered, it can support improvements in care outcomes, patient experience and access to healthcare services.
 It can increase productivity and the efficiency of care delivery and allow healthcare systems to provide more and better care to more people.
 Krei Vide can help improve the experience of healthcare practitioners, enabling them to spend more time in direct patient care along with all financial bookkeeping while reducing burnout.</p>
           </div>
         </div>
         <!-- Robotics Resource -->